taryarlinl66-sys/ICT111-WatchMate-MVP/README.md

 | Lab 1 | Lab setup and tourism idea exploration | Repository, team profile, and initial venture idea | In progress |

 ## Current Status
-In Lab 1, our team created the project repository, assigned team roles, and explored problems in the tourism industry.
-We identified travel planning difficulties as our initial problem area and developed a smart tourism platform concept as our potential MVP.
+During Lab 1, the team created the project repository, selected the Movie Recommendation System idea, identified the target users and problem area, and assigned team roles.
+The initial project structure was also prepared.

 ## Next Step
-In Lab 2, our team will conduct opportunity scanning, research traveler needs, validate the problem, and improve the initial solution based on user evidence.
+For Lab 2, the team will conduct customer validation through surveys and interviews and start developing the Business Model Canvas.